kroxiksut/django-152fz-consent/docs/cookies/en/inventory.md

 ## Recommendation inventory

 The minimum recommended inventory scenario has been implemented:
-- analysis of known integrations (`CookieRegistryItem`) and input list;
+- analysis of known integrations (`CookieRegistryItem`) and the input list;
 - category hint: `necessary` / `functional` / `analytics` / `marketing`;
-- Mandatory manual check flag for each result.
+- a mandatory manual-check flag for each result.

 Technical entry points:
 - `django_cookies_152fz.inventory.build_best_effort_inventory_hints(...)`;